Peggy's Cake

 EDITOR'S NOTE

-Why a rabbit-woman?
-Beats me.
-But I will say this: Jenny emailed me this for the Dreambank nearly a decade after she dreamt it, and within a day or so I received three more dreams about a rabbit-woman: Hop.
+But why a rabbit-woman?
+Could be Jenny's right about the lunar/rebirth symbolism.
+But I will say this: she emailed me this for the Dreambank nearly a decade after she dreamt it, but within a day or so I received three more dreams about a rabbit-woman: Hop.

 --Chris Wayan